-Satisfactory Academic Progress Policy for Financial Aid Recipients
+Satisfactory Academic Progress for Financial Aid Procedures

-If a student’s cumulative GPA falls below 2.00, the student is placed on a financial aid warning status and will be notified by the Financial Aid Office.
-The student then has a warning period of enrollment which is the next semester the student is enrolled at SCC to achieve the 2.00 cumulative GPA.
-The student is eligible for financial aid assistance during this warning period of enrollment.
+If a student’s cumulative GPA falls below 2.00, the student is placed on a financial aid warning status and notified by the Financial Aid Office.
+The student then has a warning period of enrollment in which to achieve a minimum 2.00 cumulative GPA.
+The warning period of enrollment is the next semester the student is enrolled at SCC and the student is eligible for financial aid assistance during this semester.
 If at the end of the warning semester a cumulative 2.00 GPA is not achieved, the student is no longer eligible for financial aid.

-Program Completion Standard:
+Program Completion Standard

-If a student’s percentage rate falls below 67%, the student is placed on a warning status and will be notified in writing by the Financial Aid Office.
-The student then has a warning period of enrollment which is the next semester the student is enrolled at SCC to earn 67% or more completion rate.
+If a student’s percentage rate falls below 67%, the student is placed on a warning status and notified in writing by the Financial Aid Office.
+The student then has a warning period of enrollment in which to earn a completion rate of 67% or more.
+The warning period of enrollment is the next semester the student is enrolled at SCC.
 The student is eligible for financial aid assistance during this warning period of enrollment.
 If at the end of the warning semester a cumulative 67% completion rate is not achieved, the student is no longer eligible for financial aid.

-Financial Aid students who exceed the 150% maximum timeframe will no longer be eligible for financial aid.
+Financial aid students who exceed the 150% maximum timeframe will no longer be eligible for financial aid.
 The maximum timeframe does not provide for a warning period.

 Financial Aid students who have not successfully met the Academic Standard and/or Program Completion Standard warning semester OR have exceeded the 150% Maximum Timeframe may appeal their loss of financial aid.
 In order to appeal the loss of financial aid, the student must submit an Appeal Request form or a written statement; (1) explaining the circumstances that rendered them unable to meet the standard(s), (2) what has changed to allow the student to meet the standard(s) and (3) the student’s educational goal and plans to meet that goal.
-Along with the Appeal Request form or statement, the student may attach any documentation that supports the appeal.
+Along with the Appeal Request form or statement, the student should attach any documentation that supports the appeal.
 The Appeal Request form or written statement must be submitted to the Financial Aid Department and may be delivered in person, by mail or via email.
 All Appeal Request forms or statements must be received within 10 days following receipt of the letter indicating the loss of financial aid eligibility.
 The Dean of Financial Aid Management will consider the appeal statement and the decision will be final.

-Reinstatement of Financial Aid Eligibility:
+Reinstatement of Financial Aid Eligibility

 If a student loses financial aid eligibility by failing to meet the Academic and/or Program Completion standard and after self-pay or the use of outside resources feels that the standards are met, the student must contact the Financial Aid Office and have their SAP status re-calculated.
-If the standards have been met, the student will regain financial aid eligibility the semester following the semester in which the standards were met provided all other financial aid requirements have been completed.
+If the standards have been met, the student will regain financial aid eligibility the semester following the semester in which the standards were met, provided all other financial aid requirements have been completed.